dlemel8/tunneler/README.md

 # Tunneler
-This repo contains client and server that allow you to tunnel TCP traffic via other network protocols.
+This repo contains client and server that allow you to tunnel TCP and UDP traffic over other network protocols.

 Currently, supported tunnels are:
-* DNS tunneling (authoritative DNS server or direct connection)
+* DNS (authoritative DNS server or direct connection)
-* TCP proxy
+* TCP

 Main tool is writen in Rust and end-to-end tests are written in Python.